List of content you will read in this article:

 A full-stack developer can do both frontend and backend development.

 How to choose the technology stack?

 With such a wide choice of different elements of the stack, choosing the right ones is not the easiest decision to make.
-What makes it even harder is that technology used for building an app affects its performance and, therefore, can be one of the factors that leads to the project’s success.
+What makes it even harder is that the technology used for building an app affects its performance and, therefore, can be one of the factors that lead to the project’s success.

 On the other hand, the type of application also affects the choice of technology.
 If the decision is wrong, it can affect the app’s failure.
 Of course, there are a lot of other reasons behind a project’s success or lack of it, but technology can play a significant role.